mariohmol/ang-jsoneditor/README.md

 To install this library with npm, run below command:

-$ npm install --save ang-jsoneditor
+$ npm install --save jsoneditor ang-jsoneditor

 ## Usage